Miyajima Island: Best Things to Do

 Miyajima is a small island in Hiroshima Prefecture, also known as “Shrine Island”.
 This is where one of the greatest Japanese shrines called “Itsukushima Shrine” and its magnificent floating red torii gate are located.
 People strongly believe that it’s “home of God”.
-Visit Miyajima Island and experience the most amazing spiritual gateway in Japan!
+Along with Matsushima in Miyagi and Amanohashidate in Kyoto, it’s counted as one of “Nihon Sankei“, Japan’s three most scenic sights.

 *Please note that this article contains affiliate links.